 AI Tools

-Avalonia Accelerate includes MCP (Model Context Protocol) servers for both DevTools and Parcel, allowing AI coding assistants to interact directly with your running applications and packaging workflows.
-Rather than copying error messages or describing your UI in text, your AI assistant can inspect the visual tree, take screenshots, set properties, and package your app for you.
+Avalonia provides MCP (Model Context Protocol) servers that connect AI coding assistants to documentation, running applications, and packaging workflows.
+Rather than copying error messages or describing your UI in text, your AI assistant can search the official docs, inspect the visual tree, take screenshots, set properties, and package your app for you.

 What is MCP?